Week 13 was chock full of black eyes for the NFL

 Not all the bad calls were made by the men in stripes.

-The Giants coaching staff, for example, must be regretting sending receiver Odell Beckham Jr. out on their “hands” team.
+The New York Giants coaching staff, for example, must be regretting sending receiver Odell Beckham Jr. out on their “hands” team.

 After the Bears kicked a field goal with 1:13 left to pull to 27-20, they went for an onside kick, which they recovered thanks to Beckham’s business decision not to get into the scrum for the recovery .